-Students who have an \mathbf{F} in any core subject area will not participate in games, practice, or meetings at all during the one-week period until the next eligibility check.
+Students who have an F in any class where a grade is issued will not participate in games, practice, or meetings at all during the one-week period until the next eligibility check.
 They may not suit up for home games or travel to away games, and are REQUIRED to attend tutoring in the deficient subject after school or at an arranged time with the teacher until the grade has been raised.